We offer Western PAs only Full Choice CSA. It's like an online farmers market. You pick it, we pack it and deliver it.

 Large CSA shares received greater quantities of the above items plus carrots, red beets, shallots, and a head of cabbage.

 Week 20: Small CSA shares received acorn squash, buttercup squash, red & white potatoes, red & yellow onions, lettuce, bunch of tatsoi, collard greens, cubanelle peppers, garlic and Chinese cabbage.

 Large CSA shares received greater quantities of the above items.

 Visit our YouTube account to view videos of shares from prior seasons.

 Deliveries will begin the week of June 11th.
 First delivery day will be June 13th, 14th and 15th, depending on your delivery day.
 Deliveries will be made weekly for 21 weeks ending in late October.
 Our CSA start date will be announced to members via e-mail.
 We'll also announce the CSA start date on our website.

 What is a Vacation Hold and How Does it Work

 Leaving town for a week?
 Heading on a family vacation?
 No problem!
 Login to your account and place your CSA delivery on hold and receive a credit for up to two weeks.
 The credit will be applied towards next year's Summer CSA purchase price.
 So, relax, enjoy your vacation, and know you'll save on next year's CSA.
 (Credits cannot be applied to items purchased on our webstore.
 Credits will expire on January 31, 2018, Credits can only be used against a Summer CSA)

 Access to Webstore

 Edible Earth Farm's CSA members also have access to an online webstore where additional items can be purchased and delivered with their weekly CSA.
-Items include: chicken, cheese, honey, produce, bulk produce, fruit, canned goods and more.
+Items include: chicken, cheese, honey, eggs, produce, bulk produce, fruit, canned goods and more.